kquo/tips/index.md

-Brief, practical, work-in-progress tips and suggestions.
+Quick and useful tips and suggestions.

 <body>
 <h4>